 Prerequisite: Before using the t-test, use an F-test to determine if the variances are equal or unequal.

 If they are not equal go to: Two-Sample t-Test assuming unequal variances.

 (The QI Macros Stat Wizard will do this for you automatically.)

 t-Test Two-Sample Assuming Equal Variances Example

-If you're producing rubber made with two different recipes, you might want to know if the tensile strengths are the same or different (Juran's QC Handbook 4th pg 23.74):
+If you're producing rubber made from two different recipes, you might want to know if the tensile strengths are the same or different.
+So you test five samples of each to get the data: